Data Citation Index provides access to research data from repositories across disciplines and around the world.

 Databases by Title

-A database of sound recordings that contains audio files of over 3700 CDs.
+Contains audio files of over 3700 CDs.
 DRAM includes 7500 compositions of classical music, folk music, opera, jazz, country music, early rhythm and blues, musical theater, experimental music, electronic music, early rock and Native American music from the United States.

 Focuses on rare 18th and 19th century maps of the Western Hemisphere, but covers other areas.
 Features innovative interfaces for searching by area and time range.